 2. Definition of personal data

-Personal data may now include online identifiers, device identifiers, cookie IDs, IP addresses, location data, etc. and sensitive personal data will include genetic and biometric data.
+Personal data may now include online identifiers, device identifiers, cookie IDs, IP addresses, location data, etc. and special category (sensitive) personal data will include genetic and biometric data.
 This means that data which was previously not considered to be personal data, or to fall within the definition of personal data, now needs the additional protections given to personal data applied.

 ACTION: Identify any information which your school/service area processes which may be encompassed by this expanded definition and ensure appropriate technical and organisational measures are in place to protect it whilst processed and stored within the University and when it is transferred/sent externally and internally.

 The legal basis for processing personal data must be determined and documented for each different process/ activity (where personal data is processed).
 Organisations are required to demonstrate compliance by keeping records documenting all personal data processing activities detailing the purpose of the processing, the lawful basis (conditions/justification) for processing, who the data subjects are, details of any recipients that the data may be shared with, retention policies and security measures taken.

 ACTION: Please contact Governance Services for advice.
 Each School/Service Area within the University needs to maintain a schedule of the personal data that they process which includes the information noted above.
 Governance Services will contact you in due course regarding a Data Protection Audit, which we are required to undertake.